ori-drs/allan_variance_ros/README.md

 ## ROS package which loads a rosbag of IMU data and computes Allan Variance parameters
 The purpose of this tool is to read a long sequence of IMU data and return the Angle Random Walk (ARW), Bias Instability and Random Walk for the gyroscope as well as Velocity Random Walk (VRW), Bias Instability and Random Walk for the accelerometer.

+This tool is designed for Ubuntu 20.04.
+Attemping to use on another distro or version may require some code changes.

 ### How to use